gubasso/ripcards/docs/commands-new-cards.md

 `[path]`

-- If not specified, creates current dir (where the command is executed)
+- If not specified, executes in the current dir (where the command is executed)